Charlie2502/Charlie2502/README.md

 - 👋 Im Charlie Sell
+- 🖥️ I’m a Network & Software Developer
-- 🏫 I’m currently studying Computer Engineering at ULACIT 🇨🇷
+- 🏫 Bsc in Computer Engineering & Technical Degree in Network Troubleshooting and IT Support
-- 🖥️ Looking forward to getting a degree in Cybersecurity
 - 🎮 Currently undergoing VideoGame Development courses (as a hobby)
-- 📫 I'm on Instagram as @charlie.sell25

 <!---
 Charlie2502/Charlie2502 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.